Crypto.com Arena: Music

 Bruce Springsteen & The E Street Band were the first act to perform at the venue on its opening in 1999.
 Dave Matthews Band famously played the venue twice in 2008, despite the first show being the day of founding member and saxophonist LeRoi Moore's death.

-After the American singer Michael Jackson died in 2009, a televised memorial service was held at the arena.
+After the American singer Michael Jackson died on June 25, 2009, a televised memorial service was held at the arena on July 7.
 Its operator, AEG, had promoted the This Is It concert residency that Jackson had been scheduled to perform at The O2 Arena in London.
 Jackson had been rehearsing at the arena in the weeks prior to his death; he last had rehearsed there approximately 12 hours before his death (on the same day).

 It hosted the 1st Annual Latin Grammy Awards in 2000 and the 2012 MTV Video Music Awards.
 In 2011, Jenni Rivera became the first female regional Mexican musician to perform a sell-out at the arena.

+Lady Gaga has performed three nights of her Monster Ball Tour at Crypto.com Arena, August 11–12, 2011.
+Later on brang the third date March 28, 2011 celebrating her birthday at the arena.
+On January 20–21, 2013 she brang her Born This Way Ball Tour.
+On July 21–22, 2014 she brang her artRAVE: The ARTPOP Ball marking her last shows at this arena.

 Taylor Swift has performed 16 sellouts at Crypto.com Arena—the most of any performer at the venue.
 On August 21, 2015, prior to one of her performances on the 1989 World Tour, Kobe Bryant presented Swift with a banner commemorating this achievement, which was hung in the arena's rafters.
 The Taylor Swift banner, however, became the subject of a curse among Lakers and Kings fans, who suspected that the banner was contributing to their teams' respective playoff droughts.
 Eventually, the Kings began to hide the Taylor Swift banner during home games, and the banner was taken down entirely in December 2020.

 Mexican musicians Gloria Trevi and Alejandra Guzmán played two sellout shows at the arena in 2017.
 Rapper Nipsey Hussle's memorial service was held at the venue on April 11, 2019.
 As part of Super Bowl LVI festivities, the arena hosted the "Super Bowl Music Fest" in February 2022, headlined by Halsey, Machine Gun Kelly, Blake Shelton and Gwen Stefani, Miley Cyrus, and Green Day.
+As part of the 2026 FIFA World Cup festivities, the arena hosted a "countdown concert" on June 10, 2026 and featured Major Lazer, Davido, Ava Max, and Bia.

+K-Pop girl group LE SSERAFIM is set to perform at the arena for the Pureflow Tour on September 16, 2026.

 Grammy Awards

 The annual Grammy Awards ceremony has been held at Crypto.com Arena since 2000, with the exception of 2003, 2018, 2021 and 2022.
-As of 2025, the venue has hosted the Grammy Awards 22 times, hosting more than any other venue in the history of the Grammy Awards.
+As of 2026, the venue has hosted the Grammy Awards 23 times, hosting more than any other venue in the history of the Grammy Awards.